 \textbf{Training configurations}.
 We set the hyperparameters in the size regularization term to $\lambda_s=0.05$ and $\lambda_e=0.002$, respectively.
-For graph-level explanation on MoleculeNet, we train the embedding explainer on ZINC-2M with learning rate $1e-4$ and mini-batch size $256$ for $1$ epoch.
-The random condition vectors are generated from laplace distribution $Laplace(0, 0.2)$.
-For node-level explanation on PPI, we train the embedding explainer on PPI without labels with learning rate $5e-6$ and mini-batch size $4$ for $1$ epoch.
-The random condition vectors are generated from laplace distribution $Laplace(0, 0.1)$.
-For the EPN dataset, we train the embedding explainer with InfoNCE loss, learning rate $1e-4$ and mini-batch size $16$.
-The random condition vectors are generated from laplace distribution $Laplace(0, 0.25)$.
+For the graph-level explanation on MoleculeNet, we train the embedding explainer on ZINC-2M with a learning rate of $1e-4$ and mini-batch size of $256$ for one epoch.
+The random condition vectors are generated from Laplace distribution $Laplace(0, 0.2)$.
+For the node-level explanation on PPI, we train the embedding explainer on PPI without labels with a learning rate of $5e-6$ and a mini-batch size of $4$ for one epoch.
+The random condition vectors are generated from Laplace distribution $Laplace(0, 0.1)$.
+For the EPN dataset, we train the embedding explainer with InfoNCE loss, learning rate $1e-4$, and mini-batch size $16$.
+The random condition vectors are generated from Laplace distribution $Laplace(0, 0.25)$.
 The hyperparameters in the size regularization term are set to $\lambda_s=0.5$ and $\lambda_e=0$ for the stable training with InfoNCE.

 \textbf{Evaluation}.
-In molecule and protein property prediction, we are usually interested in the positive samples, \textit{i.e.}, the existence of what substructure lead to a certain property.
-For learning-based baseline methods, we find it common that only one class of the two have good explanation, and the class with higher explanation quality is not necessarily the positive class.
+In molecule and protein property prediction, we are usually interested in the positive samples, \textit{i.e.}, the existence of what substructure leads to a certain property.
+For learning-based baseline methods, we find it common that only one class of the two has a good explanation, and the class with higher explanation quality is not necessarily the positive class.
 For example, PGExplainer has a near-to-zero fidelity score for the positive class of SIDER.
-We hence compare only the higher fidelity score among two classes for all explanation methods and datasets.
+We hence compare only the higher fidelity score among the two classes for all explanation methods and datasets.